Craftivist Collective

 The Independent describes it as "a social enterprise that helps people to engage in activism, or craftivism, in a quiet, non-confrontational manner".
-The Guardian has called it "new mindful activism" that is "is thought-out, strategic and engaging in approach".
+The Guardian has called it "new mindful activism" that is "thought-out, strategic and engaging in approach".

 They were named by the Times as one of their five 'New Tribes' of 2012.

 Activist and Nobel Peace Prize laureate Malala Yousafzai has taken part in a workshop.
 Other followers of the movement include Lauren O'Farrell, Reverse graffiti artist Moose, Guardian craft columnist Perri Lewis, jewellers Tatty Devine, comedian Josie Long, Tilly Walnes, entrant in the first series of the Great British Sewing Bee, Company craft columnist and author Jazz Domino Holly, and mosaic artist Carrie Reichardt.

 Sam Roddick is a mentor to the group and suggested the honorary label 'Craptivist' to cover non-crafty supporters.

 There is a manifesto and a checklist of goals for the work of the group which includes being welcoming, encouraging and positive, creative and non-threatening, and to focus on global poverty and human rights injustices.

 The group is supported by patrons.